querykuma/vscode-add-this-folder-to-workspace/README.md

 ### Add This Folder to Workspace

-Right click the title menu and select "Add This Folder to Workspace".
+Right-click the title menu and select "Add This Folder to Workspace".

 It adds the folder in the active file to the workspace by one click.